rsalgado/rock_paper_scissors/README.md

 ### Phoenix web app
 The structure of Phoenix web app follows the framework's conventions; it has a simple router with a small plug function for handling tokens (it will be useful for channels), and only a few routes for games and sessions.
-As you can see from the routes the controllers for games and sessions are respectively `GameController` and `SessionController` (in the `RockPaperScissorsWeb` namespace); which implement the actions for creating, viewing and joining games as well as creating and destroying sessions (signing in and out of the app).
+As you can see from the routes the controllers for games and sessions are respectively `RockPaperScissorsWeb.GameController` and `RockPaperScissorsWeb.SessionController`; which implement the actions for creating, viewing and joining games as well as creating and destroying sessions (signing in and out of the app).
 There are also views and templates corresponding the controllers' actions, following the framework's conventions.

-For session handling (authentication and authorization), the `SessionController` shows a simple form where the user enters its name and a new `Player` struct with a random alphanumeric id and the user's name is created and put in the connection's session (normally in a cookie) under the key `:current_user`.
+For session handling (authentication and authorization), the `SessionController` shows a simple form where the user enters its name and a new `RockPaperScissors.Player` struct with a random alphanumeric id and the user's name is created and put in the connection's session (normally in a cookie) under the key `:current_user`.
 Signing out, just removes that entry from the connection's session.
 As mentioned, there's no sign up, and player's data is not persisted and only kept in-memory and in the session's cookies.
 Put in other words: sessions are temporary.

 #### Game controller, templates and forms